AdobeDocs/campaign-standard.en/help/administration/using/control-rules.md

 Possible values are:

-* **At the start of targeting**

-  The control rule can be applied at this phase so that the personalization step is not executed in the event of an error.
+* **At the start of targeting**: The control rule can be applied at this phase so that the personalization step is not executed in the event of an error.

-* **After targeting**

-  If you need to know the volume of the target in order to apply the control rule, select this phase.
+* **After targeting**: If you need to know the volume of the target in order to apply the control rule, select this phase.

   For example, the **Check proof size** control rule applies after the targeting stage: this rule prevents the preparation of message personalization if there are too many proof recipients.

-* **At the start of personalization**

-  This phase must be selected if the check concerns approving message personalization.
+* **At the start of personalization**: This phase must be selected if the check concerns approving message personalization.
 Message personalization is carried out during the analysis phase.

-* **At the end of the analysis**

-  When a check requires message personalization to be complete, select this phase.
+* **At the end of the analysis**: When a check requires message personalization to be complete, select this phase.

 >[!NOTE]
 >